 Want to know how much house you can afford?
 Use our mortgage calculator.

 Household income greatly influences the type of financing someone qualifies for, and thus the kind of house they can afford.
-It follows that discrepancies across same-sex household incomes plays a role in their homebuying power.
+It follows that discrepancies across same-sex household incomes play a role in their homebuying power.

 A 2019 study by the U.S. Census Bureau found that same-sex male married couples make significantly more than their opposite-sex and same-sex female counterparts — with the median household income being $123,600 for same-sex males, $95,720 for same-sex female married couples, and $96,930 for opposite-sex married couples.
 While same-sex female couples made the least, the discrepancy is not statistically significant compared to opposite-sex households.